-That sticky, yellowish goo that sometimes comes out of your ears can be a bit gross, but it’s a vital part of your body’s natural defences.
+That sticky, yellowish goo that sometimes comes out of your ears can be gross, but it’s a vital part of your body’s natural defences.

 Without it, you’d be in trouble.
 So what is the purpose of earwax, and why do ears get clogged?

-Read on to find out everything you need to know about earwax and how to tell when you should see a professional about it.
+Read on to learn everything you need to know about earwax and how to tell when to see a professional about it.

 What Is Earwax Made From?

 Earwax, or cerumen, is still a widely misunderstood substance.
-Our bodies excrete some icky stuff, but earwax, though it may fit the bill, actually has many benefits to your ears’ overall health.
+Our bodies excrete some icky stuff, but even though it may fit the bill, earwax benefits your ears’ overall health.

 But what is earwax made out of?
 And how is earwax formed?

 The consistency of earwax can also depend on age.
-When you were a child, your earwax would’ve been soft and light coloured.
-As we get older, it can become harder, darker, and more brittle.
+Your earwax would’ve been soft and light-coloured when you were a child.
+It can become harder, darker, and more brittle as we age.

 Some people produce more than others, and many factors can increase production.
-A lot of hair in the ear canal, wearing hearing aids, excess stress, ear infections, and skin conditions are a few examples of what can affect cerumen production.
+A lot of hair in the ear canal, wearing hearing aids, excess stress, ear infections, and skin conditions can affect cerumen production.

 What Is The Purpose of Earwax?

 You have no doubt heard of the adverse effects of excess earwax.
-However, unless you have a blocked ear or impacted earwax, an average amount is beneficial to your ear health.
+However, an average amount benefits your ear health unless you have a blocked ear or impacted earwax.

 Earwax forms a protective layer around your ear canal.
-Since it is sticky, it acts as a barrier and traps foreign objects, like dust and grit, from reaching deeper into your ear.
+Being sticky, it acts as a barrier and traps foreign objects, like dust and grit, from reaching deeper into your ear.
 Earwax adds a level of protection to your eardrum.

 The smell of earwax usually repels insects.
-However, small bugs undeterred by the scent can still get into the canal.
+However, small bugs undeterred by the scent can still enter the canal.
 Earwax should trap bugs before they get too deep and do any damage to your eardrum, for example.

-It also helps to keep the skin of your ear canal clean and in good shape.
+It also helps keep your ear canal’s skin clean and in good shape.
 The layer of wax keeps the skin moisturised and helps protect it from drying out and becoming itchy and flaky.